|

 they're playing in your town, try to get back stage or run

 into them in the hotel lobby.
-Tell them you have a song
+Tell them you have a song you

-their attorneys will have advised them not to accept tapes.
+attorneys will have advised them not to accept tapes.
+In that

-or record company A&R (Artist and Repertoire) representative.
+company A&R (Artist and Repertoire) representative.
+(See

-(See also: Casting)
+also: Casting)

 Have

-an entertainment attorney submit your tapes
+an entertainment attorney submit your music

 Entertainment